LuchoMate/LuchoMate/README.md

 #### Skills:
 - JavaScript
-- CSS/SASS/Tailwind
 - React
 - Python/Django
+- CSS/SASS/Tailwind
+- GSAP
-- GSAP, barba.js, Git
+- Git

 <!--
 **LuchoMate/LuchoMate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.